DJI Zenmuse H30T: How wide do you cover on the ground with the visible or thermal camera?

 • Resolution: 640×512 or 1280×1024

-The field of view remains the same whatever the resolution (the level of detail changes, not the viewing angle).
+The field of view remains the same regardless of the resolution (the level of detail changes, not the angle of view).

 Calculation formula